nocohol/jwisdom/jwisdom-ui/src/main/resources/static/bower_components/jquery/README.md

 > jQuery is a fast, small, and feature-rich JavaScript library.

 For information on how to get started and how to use jQuery, please see [jQuery's documentation](http://api.jquery.com/).
-For source files and issues, please visit the [jQuery repo](https://github.com/jquery/jquery).
+For resources files and issues, please visit the [jQuery repo](https://github.com/jquery/jquery).

 ## Including jQuery